Last Updated on August 14, 2024 by Alice Benny

 Welsummers are friendly, docile birds, but because they are such “busy birds” they are not quite as affectionate as some other breeds.
 They have work to do and may not be interested in hanging around for scratches and petting sessions.
 These chickens are smart and curious.
 Therefore, you may be able to train them to do simple tricks if you come with the right treats to bribe them.

-Welsummers are not an aggressive kind of chicken.
+Welsummers are not considered to be aggressive.
 However, they do not tolerate bullies and will peck back if another chicken is trying to push them around.
 Generally, though, they will not stir up trouble.
 They like a peaceful coexistence with other chickens.

 One thing to note is that Welsummers can be a bit vocal.
 They will let you know if something is not right but will settle down once you have filled the food and water dishes or opened the chicken coop door that blew closed in the wind.
 They are quite proud of laying eggs and will announce their accomplishment to the rest of the flock when they are finished laying.